Ika (IKA) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 Ika Historical Price

-According to the latest data gathered on Ika live price page, the current price of Ika is 0.01886USD.
+According to the latest data gathered on Ika live price page, the current price of Ika is 0.01687USD.
 The circulating supply of Ika(IKA) is

 In the past 24 hours, Ika has shown a price movement of